Bristol-SiD-Development/DD4HEP/README.md

 ## Reconstructing events - Marlin

 Event reconstruction is done with the Marlin package.
-This to controlled via a .xml steering file which contains the reconstruction modules to be run and the parameters passed to them.
+This to controlled via a .xml steering file which states the reconstruction modules to be run and the parameters passed to them.
-It is best to work from existing .xmls and tailor them to your needs, so a good start could be to modify a copy of `reco/mySiDReconstruction_o2_v03_calib1_500_2pT_theta85_starter.xml`, by looking at the following parameters:
+It is best to work from existing .xmls and tailor them to your needs, so a good start could be to modify a copy of `MarlinXMLs/muon_CAT_studies/mySiDReconstruction_o2_v03_calib1_500_2pT_theta85_starter.xml` by looking at the following parameters:
  - LCIOInputFiles: path to the input file (the detector simulation output file, usually in ddsimFiles)
  - DD4hepXMLFile: path to the master geometry file - this MUST be the same one that was used for the simulation
  - LCIOOutputFile: path to the desired .slcio output file.